vabrador/quicksocket/README.md

 cargo build --release
 ```

 There's CI for Windows, macOS, and Linux for Pythons 3.6 through 3.9.
 Check out the Actions tab.
+(Actions removed due to archival, 2025-07-29)

 ## Ubuntu